diofant/diofant/docs/modules/polys/wester.rst

     ⎛       2      3⎞
     ⎝x - 2⋅y  + 3⋅z ⎠

-The default in :mod:`sympy.polys` is to expand all expressions given as arguments to polynomial manipulation functions and :class:`~sympy.polys.polytools.Poly` class.
+The default in :mod:`diofant.polys` is to expand all expressions given as arguments to polynomial manipulation functions and :class:`~diofant.polys.polytools.Poly` class.
 If we know that expanding is unnecessary, then by setting ``expand=False`` we can save quite a lot of time for complicated inputs.
 This can be really important when computing with expressions like::